-It doesn’t matter what your video sells, markets, or teaches, or if you use animated video, whiteboard, motion graphics, or live-action – the audience is always the same (Hint: it’s people).
-Making a great video—with a compelling story—doesn’t have to be complicated.
+Making a great video with a compelling story doesn’t have to be complicated.
+It doesn’t matter what your video is trying to market; or if you use animated video, whiteboard, motion graphics, or live-action, the audience is always the same — your prospects and customers.
 To help you demystify video production, we’re going to outline the Four Elements of a Great Video Narrative and show you how you can include a few into just about any corporate or explainer video.

 - The quest

 All eight of these narrative points are great for your next novel, but videos and content marketing only have seconds to hook viewers and tell your story.
 An animated explainer video just doesn’t have the time to meander.
 So, I’ve boiled the eight elements of a great narrative down to four essential video narrative staples: